 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 11351, 11853):

-A TWT scheduled STA that receives a TWT Information frame that contains a Broadcast Reschedule subfield equal to 1 follows the rules defined in 27.7.3.3 (Rules for TWT scheduled STA), except that it shall use the Next TWT value contained in the received TWT Information frame.
+A TWT scheduled STA that receives a TWT Information frame that contains a Broadcast Reschedule subfield equal to 1 follows the rules defined in 27.7.3.3 (Rules for TWT scheduled STA), except that the TWT scheduled STA shall consider all the broadcast TWTs as rescheduled in their respective broadcast TWTs, which occur not earlier thanthe Next TWT value contained in the received TWT Information frame(#11351, 11853).

 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 12538, 11351, 11853):

-A TWT scheduled STA that receives an acknowledgment in response to a TWT Information frame that contains a Broadcast Reschedule subfield equal to 1 and:
+A TWT scheduled STA that receives an acknowledgment in response to a transmitted(#12538) TWT Information frame that contains a Broadcast Reschedule subfield equal to 1 and:

-Does not contain a Next TWT field shall consider all broadcast TWT sessions suspended, and can follow the default PS procedure defined in 11.2 (Power management) until the TWT session is resumed.
+Does not contain a Next TWT field shall consider all broadcast TWT sessions suspended, and can follow the default PS procedure defined in 11.2 (Power management) until the broadcast TWT sessions are resumed.

-Does contain a Next TWT field shall resume all broadcast TWT sessions, starting from the value indicated in the Next TWT field of the transmitted TWT Information frame.
+Does contain a Next TWT field shall resume all broadcast TWT sessions in their respective broadcast TWT schedules, which occur not earlier than the Next TWT value contained in the transmitted TWT Information frame.(#11351, 11853)

 NOTE—TWT suspension and resumption as indicated by a TWT Information frame with the Broadcast Reschedule subfield equal to 1 applies to all broadcast TWT sessions of the TWT scheduling AP.(#8109, #7403)(#4767)(#4846)